 Module - Semester 1 & 2

--good -Grade BStudent has demonstrated a sound, basic knowledge of the subject and achieved a strong enough pass to show a clear ability to cope with the demands of an undergraduate degree programme.
+Good (60-69% / B- to B+): Student has displayed a sound basic knowledge and understanding of much of the material studied in this module and achieved a high enough grade to indicate a clear ability to cope with the demands of an undergraduate level degree.

 Exam (Centrally Scheduled)

 At the mid-point of the module the students sit an interim test on topics related to the elements in this module studied up to that point.